Driver Assistance Systems: From ABS To Self-Driving CarsUpdated Dec. 25, 2020

 Suspension control systems (also known as electronically controlled suspension) provide a safer and more comfortable driving experience, by adapting the “give” in the car’s suspension to suit the current driving environment.
 On a high-speed, well-surfaced roadway, the suspension control system would minimize suspension to let the vehicle hug the surface of the road.
 On a bumpy dirt track, the electronically controlled suspension would adapt to provide a smoother ride.
 In most cars with suspension control systems, drivers have the option to turn off automated suspension control and make adjustments manually.

 Active steering control

 Active steering control systems manage the relationship between driver steering input via the steering wheel and the steering angle of the wheels.
 By adjusting how directly the wheels respond to the steering wheel, active steering control allows for better maneuvering performance when driving through curves, negotiating city traffic, making turns and parking your car.
-During low speed maneuvers, the system creates a direct steering ratio which means the wheels will turn more with minimal effort from the driver.
-At high speeds, the wheels become less responsive to steering input, minimizing oversteering mistakes which could threaten the stability of the vehicle.
+During low-speed maneuvers, the system creates a direct steering ratio which means the wheels will turn more with minimal effort from the driver.
+At high speeds, the wheels become less responsive to steering input, minimizing oversteering mistakes that could threaten the stability of the vehicle.

 Advanced driver assistance features

 The past couple of decades have seen the emergence of advanced driver assistance features, that when active, can take over and drive the car for you.
 In general, these systems are utilized for crash avoidance, space management and assistance with difficult maneuvers.
 In years to come, it is possible that the entire driving experience will be automated – though this is a long way off!

 Collision avoidance systems